The narrative describes a market the metrics do not yet reflect.

 B2B SaaS · fundraise

-Fundraise narratives that read as positioning theatre to seasoned VCs miss because the metrics and the story do not align.
-The narrative is performative; the metrics are operational; the gap is visible inside one read.
+FUNDRAISE NARRATIVE BROKENFundraise narratives that register as positioning theatre to seasoned VCs miss because the metrics and the story do not align.
+The narrative is performative; the metrics are operational; the gap is visible inside one pass.

 What this page covers